jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 Let's quickly walk through the structure of this method, as it will serve as a template for other similar methods:

-- We log a debug message indicating that we are reading a user with the provided ID.
+- We log a message indicating that we are reading a user with the provided ID.
 - We call `client.GetItem` to query the database for the user with the provided ID.
 We pass in the table name and a map of the primary key and sort key to query the database.
 This method returns a single item from the database.
   - The primary key is a combination of the string `USER#` and the user's ID.